- This event has passed.

-- Namees Arnous – Egyptian reporter and activist.
-Namees has founded a new media production company and has worked on many campaigns which aim to promote women’s independence and empowerment (FPU)
+- Namees Arnous – Egyptian publisher.
+Namees founded a new media production company, and has worked on many campaigns that aim to promote women’s independence and empowerment.

 The panel discussion will last 90 minutes, including individual reflection from each panellist and a discussion with the audience.
 The primary goal of this event is to understand how women in media can use online spaces to empower themselves.